Superman and Lois Lane: Man of Steel

-Amy Adams saw a lot to like about Lois' straightforward approachability, a quality that would appeal to a Kansas farm boy.
+Amy Adams saw a lot to like about Lois's straightforward approachability, a quality that would appeal to a Kansas farm boy.
 "I think there was a great juxtaposition between this sort of Man of Steel and woman of Earth," Adams said.
-Henry Cavill says it is essential for Lois to know Clark's secret and that she saves him just as much as he saves her.
+Henry Cavill said it was essential for Lois to know Clark's secret, and that she saves him just as much as he saves her.
 "I think the interaction between Lois and Superman is that she is obviously Superwoman, in a societal sense.
 And then she's finally found this one guy who can literally sweep her off her feet," Cavill said.
 Cavill also noted: "What is between Clark and Lois is a very personal thing.
 He opens her eyes to a world she didn't know existed and she opens his eyes to the idea of what he sees as a more normal existence."

-In the film, Lois first meets Clark Kent in the Arctic, while writing a story about a scientific discovery of an unidentified object found in the Arctic ice.
-There, Lois follows Clark to the buried Kryptonian scout ship and became aware of his abilities, when Clark saved and heals her after she was attacked by a Kryptonian drone.
-Over the next several weeks Lois begins to search for Clark's identity, by tracking down his activities in the past few years.
-Lois eventually arrives in his hometown Smallville and speaks with his mother Martha Kent.
+In the film, Lois first meets Superman in the Arctic while writing a story about a scientific discovery of an unidentified object found in the Arctic ice.
+There, Lois follows Superman to the buried Kryptonian scout ship and becomes aware of his abilities, with Superman saving and healing her after she is attacked by a Kryptonian drone.
+Over the next several weeks, Lois begins to search for Superman's identity, by tracking down his activities in the past few years.
+Lois eventually arrives in his hometown Smallville, and speaks with his mother, Martha Kent.
 Clark and Lois meet again in the Smallville cemetery.
-And after revealing to Lois about his father's death, Lois decides to keep Clark's identity a secret.
+After revealing to Lois his identity and speaking about father's death, Lois decides to keep Clark's identity a secret.

-When General Zod arrives on Earth and demands the humans to surrender Kal-El (Clark), Lois is arrested by the FBI, on the belief, she knows the identity of Kal-El.
-Clark agrees to hand himself into the government in exchange for Lois' freedom.
-Later both Clark and Lois are taken to General Zod's ship and are interrogated by Zod's forces.
+When General Zod arrives on Earth and demands the humans to surrender Kal-El (Clark), Lois is arrested by the FBI, on the belief she knows the identity of Kal-El.
+Clark agrees to hand himself into the government in exchange for Lois's freedom.
+Later, both Clark and Lois are taken to General Zod's ship, and are interrogated by Zod's forces.
 Clark manages to defeat Zod's forces with the help of both Lois and Jor-El.
-At the battle of Metropolis Clark kissed Lois before Zod arrives and attacked him.
-Clark ultimately ended the fight by killing Zod, when Lois arrived she consoles him.
+At the battle of Metropolis, Clark kisses Lois before Zod arrives and attacks him.
+Clark ultimately ended the fight by killing Zod; when Lois arrives afterward, she consoles him.
 Some time afterward, Clark decides to join the Daily Planet and is introduced to Lois as a new stringer, and Lois plays along with his new secret identity.